Backgrounders/email-sidekiq-rails-4.2/README.md

 ##### Update the routes

-We haven't done it and we cannot defer anymore, we need to establish our routes and root.
+We haven't done it yet and we cannot defer anymore, we need to establish our routes and root.

 ```
 Rails.application.routes.draw do